Clarithromycin: Side effects

 The most common side effects are gastrointestinal: diarrhea (3%), nausea (3%), abdominal pain (3%), and vomiting (6%).
 It also can cause headaches, insomnia, and abnormal liver function tests.
 Allergic reactions include rashes and anaphylaxis.
 Less common side effects (<1%) include extreme irritability, hallucinations (auditory and visual), dizziness/motion sickness, and alteration in senses of smell and taste, including a metallic taste.
 Dry mouth, panic attacks, and nightmares have also been reported, albeit less frequently.

 Cardiac

-In February 2018, the FDA issued a Safety Communication warning with respect to an increased risk for heart problems or death with the use of clarithromycin, and has recommended that alternative antibiotics be considered in those with heart disease.
+In February 2018, the US Food and Drug Administration (FDA) issued a safety communication warning with respect to an increased risk for heart problems or death with the use of clarithromycin, and has recommended that alternative antibiotics be considered in those with heart disease.

 Clarithromycin can lead to a prolonged QT interval.
 In patients with long QT syndrome, cardiac disease, or patients taking other QT-prolonging medications, this can increase risk for life-threatening arrhythmias.

 In one trial, the use of short-term clarithromycin treatment was correlated with an increased incidence of deaths classified as sudden cardiac deaths in stable coronary heart disease patients not using statins.
-Some case reports suspect it of causing liver disease.

 Liver and kidney

 Clarithromycin has been known to cause jaundice, cirrhosis, and kidney problems, including kidney failure.
+Some case reports suspect it of causing liver disease.